halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-year-processing.md

 Use this option to produce your Payment Summaries, ETP Summaries and the ATO EPS file:

 1. In the **Search** box, enter **EOTY Payment Summaries**, and choose the related link.
-Or go to the following menu: *Departments/Payroll/EOFY Processing/End of Tax Year/EOTY Payment Summaries*
+Or go to the following menu: *Actions Workspace/End of Tax Year/EOTY Payment Summaries*

 2. Once you have selected the report, a request form will appear with the following options: